invoiceninja/ansible-installer/README.md

 **Note this must be for a non-root user use `adduser` on the target machine to create a user

-** you will also need to ensure this user is part of the sudo group
+**You will also need to ensure this user is part of the sudo group

 `usermod -aG sudo username`